Session Enrichment Explained: Better Data In, Better Ads Out

 What Is Session Enrichment?

 Session enrichment is the process of taking raw tracking events - PageView, ProductView, AddToCart, BeginCheckout, Purchase - and layering additional data onto each one before it's sent to ad platforms, email tools, and analytics.
+If you're new to how tracking works at a foundational level, our Data Tracking 101 guide covers the essentials before diving into enrichment.

 A raw event captures what happened.
 An enriched event captures what happened, who did it, what they interacted with, where they came from, whether they've been here before, and how this event fits into a broader customer journey.